Vinod Bhatia: Career

-Bhatia was commissioned as an officer on 26 May 1962 and received a medal from the Chief of the Air Staff for being the best ranked student.
-Bhatia was despatched to the Kalaikunda Air Force Station, home to No. 47 Squadron which flew the Dassault Ouragan.
+Bhatia was commissioned as an Indian Air Force (IAF) officer on 26 May 1962 and received a medal from the Chief of the Air Staff for being the best ranked student.
+Bhatia was sent to the Kalaikunda Air Force Station, home to No. 47 Squadron which flew the Dassault Ouragan.
 From 1962 to 1969, Bhatia accumulated a total of 250 hours of flying on the Ouragan, primarily during his deployments with No. 47 and No. 29 Squadrons at the Hasimara Air Force Station and Tezpur Airport.

 After completing just a year as an officer, Bhatia was sent to train with the United States Air Force.
 He was one of 82 officers chosen for this training course, as he met the selection criteria of more than 200 and less than 300 hours of flying.
 The officers first went to Lackland Air Force Base in Texas for a month of training with the Royal Air Force.
-They then trained at the Randolph Air Force Base (also in Texas), and flew Lockheed T-33 trainer aircraft.
+They then trained at Randolph Air Force Base (also in Texas) on Lockheed T-33 trainer aircraft.
 The pilots flew a total of 14 hours each on the T-33, divided into 90-minute long sorties.
-The pilots then trained at the Nellis Air Force Base in Nevada, flying both the T-33s and the North American F-86 Sabres.
+The pilots then trained at Nellis Air Force Base in Nevada, flying both the T-33s and the North American F-86 Sabres.
 Bhatia was one of three Indian officers who received the Top Gun award at the end of the course, the other two being Dadoo Subaiya and V. Vidyadhar.